Morgan-Jo/R-Projects/README.md

 ### Tools & Packages
 - ggplot2 – for data visualization
-- nlstools – for nonlinear regression modeling
+- nlme – for fitting and analyzing linear and nonlinear mixed-effects models
 - dplyr, tidyr – for data wrangling
-- broom – for model output tidying

 ### Data Scource
 Drug-related deaths in Scotland in 2020 from National Records of Scotland